 Back in the 60’s there weren’t too many parks like this.

-Now at face value this doesn’t seem like such a bad thing.
+At face value this doesn’t seem like such a bad thing.
 Mostly, the cubs seem to be cared for, get access to veterinary care and tourists enjoy a cuddle and a cool picture that they can later post on all the social media sites known to mankind.
 Seems like a win, win situation.

 However, if one starts to just scratch a bit deeper, things emerge about this sinister industry that will make any animal lovers hair stand on end.
 It’s known as ‘Canned Hunting’.